 Observations on exponential growth and its affects on investment returns.

-This article explores compounding by looking at the equation (and charts) behind it.
+Exponential growth is unintuitive.
+But thankfully, there are tricks which help in understanding implications of different rates of growth.
+The trick is finding doubling period, and number of doublings.
+If you are only interested in the trick, jump to Mental math.
+Rest of the article goes through various properties of compounding curve by looking at the equation (and charts) behind it.
 It's simple observations, but I haven't found a similar coverage elsewhere.
-Article does assume some background in maths.
-Multiplication and equational reasoning should be enough to understand most of it .
+Article does assume familiarity with basic maths.
+Multiplication and equational reasoning should be enough to understand most of it.

 To motivate why you should care, here is a made up scenario.
 You want to invest $1,000 today and found two options both offering annual interest rate of 10% for 30 years.
 Your two options are, investment with annual interest paid back to you (I will call this dividend based investment in rest of the article), or compounding interest.
 Which one would you opt for?
 Here are the approximate returns to help you decide.